MDCore/mdcore.github.io/_posts/2024-08-01-dont-lower-the-bar.md

 hide_intro: true
 ---

-I responded to a post on LinkedIn that asked the question [should hiring managers be more lenient on "diverse" candidates in interviews to increase diversity.
+I responded to a post on LinkedIn that asked the question: should hiring managers be more lenient on "diverse" candidates in interviews to increase diversity.

 <!--more-->